lukso-network/miniapp-nextjs-template/README.md

 ### Web Components
 Shows how to:
-- Use the [@lukso/web-components](https://www.npmjs.com/package/@lukso/web-components) library to display profile images
+- Use the [@lukso/web-components](https://www.npmjs.com/package/@lukso/web-components) library to display profile card

 ### ERC-725.js
 Shows how to: